lethain/staff-eng/src/markdown/stories/greg-wittel.md

 For sponsoring at a mentorship level, my bandwidth just doesn't allow for me to do an effective job.
 In the past, I've mentored a few people with mixed results.
 My biggest failing is not being able to put in the required effort to make it a productive endeavor.
 Mentorship requires work on both sides; both in finding a fit (what type of help are they seeking, can you provide it?), as well as a way to ensure progress.
 Expecting to be able to do this in an ad-hoc manner limited the usefulness of the mentoring.
 Doing a better job requires careful forethought to ask mentees the right questions and have actionable measurable feedback.
 In time, I hope to be able to do more of this.

-**_You first got the title Staff Engineer at your current company.
+**_You first got the title Staff engineer at your current company.
 What was the process of getting promoted to Staff?_**

 I first was promoted to the title of Staff Engineer at my current company.
 While there was no formal process, it started by asking questions to management around what it meant to grow: What should I be doing that I am not to be Staff (or Principal)?
 How or where can I improve?